-The Process of Receiving Nitrous Oxide
+The Process of Receiving Laughing Gas

-Besides helping your child to relax, nitrous oxide prevents an automatic gag reflex that may make it difficult for your child’s dentist to complete the procedure.
+Besides helping your child to relax, laughing gas prevents an automatic gag reflex that may make it difficult for your child’s dentist to complete the procedure.
 The entire process of receiving it takes just three to five minutes.
 Due to a slightly altered consciousness, using nitrous oxide makes it appear that time moves quicker than it does in reality.
 Your child may report feeling a tingling sensation or being in a dream-like state.
-He or she may also get a case of the giggles, which is the why some people call this laughing gas.
+He or she may also get a case of the giggles, which is why some people call this laughing gas.

 Choose a Board Certified Pediatric Dentist for Your Child’s Next Dental Procedure

 Every one of our dentists has earned certification from the American Academy of Pediatric Dentistry.
 That means they have met rigorous standards for excellent oral health care for infants, children, adolescents, and pediatric patients with special needs.
 Whether your child needs a procedure with nitrous oxide or not, we encourage you to choose a Board Certified pediatric dentist who will work hard to gain his or her trust.

 Despite using laughing gas, many children may find it difficult to tolerate any dental procedures.
 In addition, extensive work requires children to remain calm and still for impossibly long amounts of time.
 In these situations, the dentist may recommend inhalation anesthesia to:

 - protect the developing psyche of the child